ssilverman/QNEthernet/README.md

   prefix.
 Uses the hostname as the service name.
 * `addService(type, protocol, port, getTXTFunc)`: Adds a service and associated TXT records.
+* `hostname()`: Returns the hostname if the responder is running and an empty string otherwise.
 * `removeService(type, protocol, port)`: Removes a service.
 * `restart()`: Restarts the responder, for use when the cable has been disconnected for a while and then reconnected.